snowbite/SEBC/installation/1_preinstall.md

 Verify again how to check

-4. Show that transparent hugepages is disabled
+d.
+Show that transparent hugepages is disabled

 ```
 $ cat /sys/kernel/mm/transparent_hugepage/enabled